carbonblack/carbon-black-cloud-sdk-python/docs/alerts.rst

 Retrieving of Alerts
 --------------------

-In the example below we can retrieve alerts with the minimum severity of ``7``.
+With the example below, you can retrieve alerts with the minimum severity of ``7``.

 .. code-block:: python